Coresets remembered and items forgotten: submodular maximization with deletions: The proposed streaming algorithm

 \subsection{Proof of Theorem~\ref{theorem:exc}}

 As we mentioned before, Algorithms~\ref{alg-exc} and~\ref{alg-exc-after} can be seen as two stages of the non-robust \exc algorithm with input $(\V \setminus \C) + (\C \setminus \D)$.
-To be more specific, first, Algorithm~\ref{alg-exc} finds a solution $S_1$ by running the \exc algorithm with input $\V \setminus \C$.
-Recall that Algorithm~\ref{alg-exc} returns $S_1$ and buffer \C. Then, Algorithm~\ref{alg-exc-after} finds solution $S_2$ by continuing processing items that are preserved in $\C \setminus \D$, starting with a feasible solution $S_1$.
+To be more specific, first, Algorithm~\ref{alg-exc} finds a solution $S_1$ by running the \exc algorithm with input~$\V \setminus \C$.
+Then, Algorithm~\ref{alg-exc} returns solution $S_1$ and buffer \C. Then, Algorithm~\ref{alg-exc-after} finds a solution $S_2$ by processing the items that are preserved in $\C \setminus \D$, while starting from feasible solution~$S_1$.
 Finally, Algorithm~\ref{alg-exc-after} returns solution $\ALG = S_2 \setminus \D$.

-Thus, by Theorem~\ref{theorem:exc-nonrobust}, we know that the solution $S_2$ returned by Algorithm~\ref{alg-exc-after} before deletions is good, which is formally stated in the following corollary.
-Then, what is left is to show that the solution $S_2$ is robust against deletions, in expectation.
+By Theorem~\ref{theorem:exc-nonrobust} we know that the solution $S_2$ returned by Algorithm~\ref{alg-exc-after} before deletions occur is provably good.
+This observation is formally stated in the following corollary.